ntse/mobile/docs/guides/terraform.md

 ---
 title: Terraform Guidance
 parent: Guides
-nav_order: 3
 ---

 # Terraform Guidance

-Terraform code should follow the standard [code guideance](./guides/code.md) in addition to the below principals.
+Terraform code should follow the standard [code guidance](./code.md) in addition to the below principals.

-Repo Organization
+### Repo Organization
 As a general rule, we avoid monolithic Terraform state files.
 Break infrastructure into logical units and define each in its own _stack_ with its own state file.

 This modular approach improves maintainability, makes changes easier to test and review, and avoids reduces the blast radius of mistakes and bugs.